Danby Wiske: 2011 Census

 According to the 2011 UK Census, the parish had a total population of 366 with 48.4% male and 51.6% female.
 The religious make-up was 72.7% Christian, a small Buddhist minority with the rest stating no religion.
 The ethnic distribution was 99.5% White with a small Black British minority.
 There were 155 dwellings.

 Community

 There is a Village Hall, built in 1978 and extended in 2010, which is used for fundraising, community activities and social functions.
 The village once had a school but this too closed long ago; the village children now attend schools in Northallerton or surrounding villages such as East Cowton and Great Smeaton.
 There is a Post Box with daily 4 p.m. weekday collections.
 There is a children's play park, opened in June 2018, with the field behind, owned by the village committee, being opened in 2019.
 There is a 17th-century public house, The White Swan, in the village.

 Religion

-The village church is undedicated and known simply as Danby Wiske Parish Church and is a Grade I Listed Building.
+Danby Wiske Church is undedicated and is a Grade I Listed Building.
 The doorway and font in the nave both date from Norman times.
-The church tower underwent a small restoration program in early 2010.
+The church tower underwent a small restoration programme in early 2010.